malkootkhan/MyImportantNotes/markDownGuide.md

 <!-- ![vi/vim cheatsheet](./Cheatsheet_Vim_with_'programming_Dvorak'_layout.png) -->

-to comment something you have to write within <!-- write comment here --> so use it on picture above
+to comment something you have to write within "<!-- write comment here -->" so use it on picture above

 imoji

-:Joy:
+: Joy:

 to subscript and superscript

 H~2~O

 to create table